 The Unexpected Power Couple

-If you time travelled to today from 10 years ago, you would probably not be surprised to see the growing number of agent seats served from the cloud.
+If you time-traveled to today from 10 years ago, you would probably not be surprised to see the growing number of agent seats served from the cloud.
 After all, the cloud trend was already established back then.
 (And it’s really just part of a larger trend where all enterprise software has been moving to cloud architecture and SaaS pricing.)

 It would also not surprise you that all the legacy vendors had introduced (or acquired) cloud call centers and were (mostly) deprecating their on-premise ones.
 And finally, it would probably not surprise you that new entrants, built natively as cloud applications, were challenging those incumbents.